-How do you properly season a steak?
+How do you properly season steak Bites?

 Use a light hand when seasoning steak.
 A little olive oil with salt and pepper is plenty.
 If you want to add a little extra flavor, try some of these herbs and spices: